ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 the case of a device), so no textual representation is defined.

 A UEID is a byte string.
-From the consumer's view (the rely party) it is opaque wtih no bytes having any special meaning.
+From the consumer's view (the rely party) it is opaque with no bytes having any special meaning.

 When the entity constructs the UEID, the first byte is a type and the following bytes the ID for that type.
 Several types are allowed to